 Monthly Profit from AdWords = $1,848

-Determining which aspects of your campaign are truly driving profit is the first step.
+Determining which aspects of your campaign are truly driving profit and examining AdWords conversion value is the first step.
 But where do you go from here?
-We recommend building these models into your Google Ads platform so you can have the most up to date data readily available while you’re making your regular account optimizations.
+We recommend building these models into your Google Ads platform so you can have the most up-to-date data readily available while you’re making your regular account optimizations.
 Learn how to build custom columns here.